s-shichino1989/TASSeq_EnhancedBeads/README.md

 # TAS-Seq mapping pipeline
 Mapping pipeline for TAS-Seq / BD Rhapsody WTA data (only for BD Rhapsody enhanced beads)

 To use this pipline, please clone repository, extract, and change folder name as "Rhapsody_analysis".

 Please first see setup.sh to setup analytical environment.
 This package is tested for Ubuntu 20.04 LTS, python3.8, pip, R-4.2.1.

-CAUTION!!
-R environment is forced to clean and re-install R 4.2.1.
-If you do not want to re-install R environment, please comment out line 31-46 of setup.sh script.

 You could setup analytical environment by moving on to the Rhapsody_analysis directory and type as below.

 ```bash
 sudo sh setup.sh
 ```

-if you do not want to remove your current R environment, install required packages manually by seeing setup.sh and ./Rscripts/setup.R
+In the setup.sh script, ask whether re-install R 4.2.1, install required python modules/R packages automatically.
+Please select and type y/Y(Yes) or n/N(No).
+If you do not perform automatic install of modules/packages. you could check required modules/packages
+manually by seeing ./source_file/requirements.txt (for python module installation via pip)
+and ./Rscripts/setup.R (R package installation).

-Once setup.sh is finished, add permission to main mapping shell script
+Once setup.sh is finished, add permission to main mapping shell script.

 ```bash
 sudo chmod 774 ./Rhapsody_analysis/shell_scripts/Rhapsody_mapping.sh